walter-a-jablonowski/simple-obj-log/README.md

 composer update
 ```

-- As CSV and YML have less structure than a graph we only can print what is possible in these formats
+- CSV and YML have less structure than a graph we only can print what is possible in these formats
   - CSV: one level only
   - YML: a tree which is a specialised version of a graph
-- Pass full objects, lib only adds very basic like time, e.g. event object which has all data needed
+- Pass full objects, e.g. event object which has all data needed
+  - lib adds basic additional info like: type and if configured time
 - Log a graph by having an obj member (array) that has all linked obj
   - array with definable member
   - or array with definable link class and member
-- Print normal member assiciations just as #id (too much)

 **Currently**